 - Monforte Jazz Festival: An incredible jazz festival staged at the amphitheater in the historic hilltop village of Monforte d’Alba in the Barolo zone.
-Check schedule, shows run July and August (site in Italian).
+Shows run July and August (site in Italian).

 - Collisioni, Barolo: The region’s biggest music festival runs three nights in July with international musicians who play in the center of the historic village of Barolo.
-The 2015 lineup includes Sting (Tuesday July 21) and Mark Knopfler (Monday, July 20).
+In 2017, Depeche Mode is headling.

 Fall: Harvest and truffle season – enough said.

-There is nothing quite like zipping through the hills of the Langhe as the colors change – with the grapes ripening and the leaves changing.
-It’s incredible.
+There is nothing quite like zipping through the hills of the Langhe as the colors change.
+It is incredible.
 Plus, it’s the start of truffle season.
-The Alba White Truffle is arguably the most sought after fungi in the world – certainly one of the most expensive.
+The Alba White Truffle is arguably the most sought-after fungi in the world – certainly one of the most expensive.
 A visit to Piedmont in the fall is high season for tourism.
 Make reservations for hotels, tour guides, and even restaurants early.
 You can even book a truffle hunt.

 Fall Events in Piedmont: